jeanjilinkirian/real-estate/README.md

 # Real Estate

-This is a NodeJS project about Real Estate application that allows user to search and post different properties for sale.
+This is a NodeJS project about Real Estate application that allows users to search and post different properties for sale.
 Users can also reach out to the agents to express their interest for a specific property.